New and Current Students

 - Non-registration: If you are unable to attend for a semester or more at UNH you have a couple of options.
 See our non-registration policy for more details

 General policy information and overviews of various graduate aid can be found in our online graduate catalog under the graduate appointments policy section.
 All new graduate assistants are required to attend the mandatory Graduate Assistant Orientation offered every Fall and Spring.
-Details on registration, payroll deductions, taxes, the proper conduct of research and scholarly activities, and more will be covered at this orientation.
+Details on registration, payroll deductions, taxes, the proper conduct of research, and more will be covered at this orientation.